What is domestic abuse?

 Where can you go for advice and support?

 A great deal of advice, information and support can be found at the National Domestic Violence helpline.
 Find out more at www.nationaldomesticviolencehelpline.org.uk or 0808 2000 247 (no-one can you see that you have called this number from checking your mobile phone or a landline).

-> Women’s Pioneer Housing are currently working with the Domestic Abuse Housing Alliance (DAHA), who provide accreditation to housing providers who demonstrate best practice when dealing with domestic abuse – we are hoping to achieve that accreditation over the next few months.
+Women’s Pioneer Housing have accreditation from the Domestic Abuse Housing Alliance (DAHA), who provide accreditation to housing providers who demonstrate best practice when dealing with domestic abuse.